 - Skin Vitamin A+ – helps maintain the normal function of the skin

-- Pro-Vitality Formula, Skin Vitality 2, Skin Vitamin C, Skin Collagen Support and Skin Vitality 1 all contain nutrients that contain nutrients that support autophagy.
+- Pro-Vitality Formula, Skin Vitality 2, Skin Vitamin C, Skin Collagen Support, and Skin Vitality 1.
+All these contain nutrients that contain nutrients that support autophagy.

 - Polyphenols like resveratrol, green tea, honeybush tea, and lycopene can be found in many Environ products such as Vita-Antioxidant AVST Moisturiser.

 - Vitamin A is the cornerstone in many topical Environ products and treatments.
-It helps to increase cell renewal and normalises the skin, reducing the signs of ageing.
+It helps to increase cell renewal and normalizes the skin, reducing the signs of ageing.